MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 # Manage Surface UEFI settings

- Surface PC devices are designed to utilize a unique Unified Extensible Firmware Interface (UEFI)[<sup>1</sup>](#references) engineered by Microsoft specifically for these devices.Surface UEFI settings provide the ability to enable or disable built-in devices and components, protect UEFI settings from being changed, and adjust the Surface device boot settings.
+ Surface PC devices are designed to utilize a unique Unified Extensible Firmware Interface (UEFI)[<sup>1</sup>](#references) engineered by Microsoft specifically for these devices.
+Surface UEFI settings provide the ability to enable or disable built-in devices and components, protect UEFI settings from being changed, and adjust the Surface device boot settings.

 ## Supported products